-There will be a clear separation between project promoters (i.e. Ashfield District Council led schemes) and those advising on decision-making (the Accountable Body role), to ensure the Discover Ashfield Board and the Towns Fund sub-group are acting on impartial advice.
+There will be a clear separation between project promoters (i.e. Ashfield District Council led schemes) and those advising on decision-making (the Accountable Body role), to ensure the Discover Ashfield Board and the Funding sub-group are acting on impartial advice.

-The Accountable Body will appoint an independent business case assurance provider to assess the business cases for each project and to recommend projects to the Towns Fund sub-group and to the Discover Ashfield Board for approval.
+The Accountable Body will appoint an independent business case assurance provider to assess the business cases for each project and to recommend projects to the Funding subgroup and to the Discover Ashfield Board for approval.